kvarak/dnd/docs/_Classes/rogue.md

 The spells you learn at 8th, 14th, and 20th level can come from any school of magic.

-Whenever you gain a level in this class, you can replace one of the wizard spells you know with another spell of your choice from the wizard spell list.
-The new spell must be of a level for which you have spell slots, and it must be an evocation and illusion spell, unless you're replacing the spell you gained at 8th, 14th, or 20th level.

 <div class="block classTable halfClassTable frame" markdown="1">